privacyidea/shibboleth-plugin/README.md

 | `privacyidea.disable_passkey`        | Set to 'true' to disable passkey authentication.                                                                                                                                                                                                                                                                                                                                                                                                                                       |
 | `privacyidea.debug`                  | Set this parameter to true to see the debug messages in the `idp-process.log`.                                                                                                                                                                                                                                                                                                                                                                                                         |

-### Passkey:
-**If you want to use passkey authentication without the password module, you can adjust the mfa-authn-config.xml file to use the privacyIDEA subflow directly.**<br>
-Note: This will change the authentication flow to allow passkey authentication without need for entering the username and password.<br>
-Example of the *util:map* is located in the *privacyidea.properties* file (`$idp_install_path/conf/authn/privacyidea.properties`).

 ### Log check:
 - **Main log: `$idp_install_path/logs/idp-process.log`.**
 - **Warn and error log: `$idp_install_path/logs/idp-warn.log`.**